 Here’s a nice example of a unique and innovative page.
 The design is fun, artistic and has links to all of their social media accounts.

 17. Foto Marcol

-This page has a very cool design, a cork-board.
+This page has a very cool design that makes it look like a cork-board.
 And, what’s attached to the cork-board?
 A postcard for you to fill out.
-This really original contact page stands.
+This really original contact page stands out.

 18. Fior de Latte

 In case you didn’t notice, more and more businesses are trying to attract Twitter followers and Facebook fans.
 If that’s you, check out the Fior di Latte contact page.
 They almost convert this page into a social media campaign, which is a pretty cool approach.
 We also like the images that embrace their business (sweets) and their home state (Colorado).

 Since the theme of this project – which is trying to illustrate different cultures and countries through photography – is travel, it only makes sense that the contact form would be a postcard.
 We’re also big on the link that provides all of the images from the around the world.

 The first thing you notice about the contact page on Moz is the inclusion of their hours of operation, which gives visitors with a question a better idea of when they’ll hear back.
 There’s also photos of their teams in Seattle and Portland, with links that contain more details on Moz’s two offices.